Joseph Lyons: Resignation from the Labor Party

 When Scullin returned in January 1931, he reappointed Theodore (as it had become clear Theodore would not be charged with corruption) to the Cabinet as Treasurer, which Lyons took as a rejection of his own policies.
 Lyons immediately resigned from the Cabinet, and then in mid–March from the Labor Party.
 Accompanied by another senior minister in the Scullin government, James Fenton, and four other right-wing Labor MPs, he crossed the floor to sit on the opposition benches.
 Soon afterward, Lyons and his supporters joined with the opposition Nationalist Party and the Australian Party, a small party led by Billy Hughes, to form a new party, the United Australia Party (UAP).

 Although the UAP was essentially an enlarged Nationalist Party, Lyons was chosen as leader of the party.
 He thus became Leader of the Opposition, with former Nationalist leader John Latham as his deputy.
 The UAP realised that Lyons, an affable family man with the common touch, was a far more electorally appealing figure than the aloof Latham.
 Additionally, his Labor background and his Catholicism would allow him to win traditional Labor constituencies (working-class voters and Irish Catholics) over to what was essentially an upper- and middle-class conservative party.
+Lyons became, as noted by one study, “leader of the conservative forces of Australia.”

 In March, at about the same time as Lyons led his group of defectors from the right of the Labor Party across the floor, five left-wing NSW Labor MPs, supporters of New South Wales Premier Jack Lang, also split from the official Labor Party over the government's economic policies (for Lyons official Labor had been too radical, for the Langites they were not radical enough), forming a "Lang Labor" group on the cross-benches and costing the government its majority in the House of Representatives.
 Late in the year, the Langite MPs supported a UAP motion of no confidence and brought the government down, forcing an early election.